AdobeDocs/experience-manager-cloud-service.en/help/forms/using-themes-in-core-components.md

    > * `npm install parcel --save-dev`
    > * `npm i @parcel/transformer-sass`

 This is a hot deployment.
-So, whenever you make any changes and save the `_variables.scss` and `button.scss` files, the server automically picks the changes and previews the latest output.
+So, whenever you make any changes and save the `_variables.scss` and `button.scss` files, the server automatically picks the changes and previews the latest output.
 The line `[Browsersync] File event [change]` signifies that server has recognized the latest changes and it is deploying the changes at the local environment.

    ![Proxy browsersync](/help/forms/assets/browser_sync.png)